HeadBodyScript/gravestone-dungeons.github.io/README.md

         Damage immune tags

 - [ ] tranforming arrow
-   - [ ] on a player: Turn into a random passive animal for X amount of seconds
+   - [ ] on a player: Turn into a frog [passive animal] for X amount of time
-   - [ ] make it not work on bosses
+   - [ ] on entity:   Turn entity into a frog [passive animal] for X amount of time

-How to fix runes
-When you click a rune check how many bonus hearts the player already has = X Set amount X + new amount
 * Buy/unlock ultimate abilities per class
 * Change some classes to mini classes
 * A boss for each class that upgrades something about that cless specifically